11 Best Free Recruitment Software Tools for 2026

 - Can only access it through a web browser.
 No Chrome extension.

-- The company does not have a mobile application, as stated by many software users.
+- The company does not have a mobile application.

-- Recooty is more suitable for small and medium businesses and may not be ideal for large enterprises with more job postings and locations.
+- Not suitable for large enterprises with more job postings and locations.

-The free-forever plan supports one active job post at a time, integrates with job boards, and enables users to create a branded careers page and share jobs across social media platforms.
-Users can also store received candidates on the system to build their own talent pool and reuse it later on.
+The free plan supports one active job post at a time, integrates with a dozen free job boards, and enables users to create a branded career pages and share jobs across social media platforms.
+Users can also store received candidates on the system to build their own talent pool and reuse them later.

-We have found that Recooty’s free plan is easy to set up and use.
-Posting a position on multiple job boards takes just a couple of clicks.
-Applicant tracking is also a breeze, thanks to automated email notifications.
+We found that Recooty’s free plan is easy to set up and use.
+Posting an opening takes just a couple of clicks, and now, with the help of the AI multilingual job description generator, it is even more streamlined.
+Tracking and managing applicants are also simple, thanks to automated email notifications, an up-to-the-minute dashboard, and application filters.

-On that note, API support is only available for Recooty’s highest-priced plan.
-We haven’t seen Recooty roll out its mobile app, though users have requested it often in the two years we’ve been keeping an eye on Recooty.
+We haven’t seen this ATS roll out its mobile app, though users have requested it often in the two years we’ve been keeping an eye on the company and its product.

 Sendlane, Airtable, Uber, Rack Bank, American Hospital, Trello.